-A persistent challenge to renewable generation systems, whether solar, wind, fuel cell or energy storage has been the efficient collection of energy as output voltage drops e.g. reduced sunlight on the solar cell, discharge of a battery/capacitor or aging of fuel cell stack.
+A persistent challenge to renewable generation systems, whether solar, wind, fuel cell or energy storage has been the efficient collection of energy as output voltage drops e.g. reduced sunlight on the solar cell, discharge of a battery/capacitor or aging of a fuel cell stack.

 Now for the first time there is a power electronics solution matched to the performance characteristics of variable low voltage DC sources – Marathon LR.

-With the unique ability to efficiently boost variable low voltage input to high-quality, high voltage output Marathon interleaves multiple parallel dc-dc converters to lower the RMS switching currents, distribute dissipated heat and enable soft switching capabilities.
+With the unique ability to efficiently boost variable low voltage input to high-quality, high voltage output our Marathon LR interleaves multiple parallel dc-dc converters to lower the RMS switching currents, distribute dissipated heat and enable soft switching capabilities.
 The result is a DC-DC converter that increases its boost efficiency as the input voltage drops.

 The input currents of the multiple phases sum, while switching multiplies to give high current capability and an effective switching frequency many times higher than in a single-phase configuration.
 This high-frequency switching allows for the minimization of the devices inductors and capacitors, lowering cost and size while increasing reliability.